Permanent Care Fees and Accommodation Charges

 Example of a combination payment for a room at CVL

-These prices are valid as at 20th March 2019.
-They are subject to change and will be adjusted quarterly in line with changes to the maximum permissible interest rate (MPIR).
+These prices are valid as of 1st October 2023.
+They are subject to change and will be adjusted quarterly in line with changes to the maximum permissible interest rate (MPIR which is currently 8.38%).